swaps805/Mohr-Circle-Simulator/README.md

 ## Features
 - Interactive sliders for modifying stress components.
-- Real-time updates of the Mohr Circle representation.
+- Real-time updates of the Mohr Circle diagram.
 - Capability to include images for additional visual context.

 ## Preview